 Immature cod may disperse over a wide area as demonstrated by fish tagged and released from various parts of the Irish Sea (including Belfast Lough).
-These demonstrated a substantial migration into the Celtic Sea and round the north and west of
+These demonstrated a substantial migration into the Celtic Sea and round the north and west of Ireland.

-Ireland.
 Once these fish mature however they appear to return to the Irish Sea spawning grounds.
 Extensive tagging off the West of Scotland produced no recaptures from the Irish Sea.

 Further tagging and genetics studies are required to investigate stock structure, seasonal movements and mixing in 7.a and neighbouring areas.
-New tagging studies of cod in the Irish Sea, Celtic Sea and to the north of Ireland have taken place in 2008-2009.
+New tagging studies of cod in the Irish Sea, Celtic Sea and to the north of Ireland have taken place in 2008- 2009.
+A new tagging study started in 2016.

-A.2.
-Fishery
+A.2 Fishery